psu13/mutable-hakyll/posts/reading-physics.md

 [^1]: Tensors are really something called a *multilinear function*.
 They take $p$ arguments of one type and $q$ arguments of another type and compute a number.
 But, the result you get is <a href="https://en.wikipedia.org/wiki/Linear_map">linear</a> in every argument.
 This is what generates the transformation rule.
 Vectors are just tensors that only take one argument.

-[^2]: Answer (I think): just a few hundred out of billions and trillions and trillions.
+[^2]: Answer (I think): just a couple of hundred out of billions and trillions and trillions.
-    (Update in 2022: It was around a dozen or two).